 Colorado Wage Act

-The Colorado Wage Act is a powerful tool for employees to obtain payment of wages owed under the employee’s compensation agreement with an employer.
-Baird Quinn regularly represents clients in litigation under the Colorado Wage Act.
+Along the federal Fair Labor Standards Act (FLSA), the Colorado Wage Act is a powerful tool for employees to obtain payment of wages owed under the employee’s compensation agreement with an employer.
+Denver-based Baird Quinn regularly represents and provides legal advice for clients in litigation under the Colorado Wage Act.
 See e.g. Legal Life Plans Judgment; Woods Wage Act Judgment; Kay Wage Act Award.

 Coverage Under The Colorado Wage Act

 The Colorado Wage Act covers only “employers” and “employees.”
 The term “employer” is defined to include “every person, firm, partnership, association, corporation, migratory field labor contractor or crew leader, receiver, or other officer of court in Colorado, and any agent or officer thereof … employing any person in Colorado.”
-The term “employee” is defined to include any person who performs labor or services for the benefit of an employer who can command when, where, and how much labor or services shall be performed.”
-The Act also provides that an individual who is primarily free from “control and direction in the performance of the service” and who is “customarily engaged in an independent trade, occupation, profession, or business related to the service performed” are not employees under the Act.
+The term “employee” is defined to include any salesperson or other individual who performs labor or services for the benefit of an employer who can command when, where, and how much labor or services shall be performed.”
+The Act also provides that an individual who is primarily free from “control and direction in the performance of the service” and who is “customarily engaged in an independent trade, occupation, profession, or business related to the service performed” are considered exemptions from the Act and not subject to the wage orders contained within.

-While the Act does not cover “independent contractors,” it should be noted that many companies misclassify workers as independent contractors.
-The fact that a worker is called an “independent contractor,” or has even entered into an “independent contractor” agreement, does not automatically make them an independent contractor.
-Instead, in order for independent contractor status to exist, it must be shown that the company does not have the right to control the manner in which the work is done.
+While the Act does not cover “independent contractors,” it should be noted that many Colorado employers misclassify workers as independent contractors.
+The fact that an employee is called an “independent contractor” in the terms of any agreement or has even entered into an “independent contractor” agreement, does not automatically make them an independent contractor.
+Instead, in order for independent contractor status to exist under Colorado law, it must be shown that the company does not have the right to control the manner in which the work is done.
+All other persons performing work for an employer are considered non-exempt employees under the act.

 Wages and Compensation Covered By The Colorado Wage Act

 No amount is considered to be wages or compensation until such amount is “earned, vested and determinable.”
-Bonuses or commissions earned by employees are included within the definition of wages or compensation.
+In regards to employees offered bonuses or commissions by their employer, this compensation earned by such employees are included within the definition of wages or compensation.
 Vacation pay is also wages under the Wage Act.
 Several decisions have addressed the critical question of when compensation (whether bonuses or vacation) is deemed earned under the Colorado Wage Act.
 See e.g., Whether Vacation Pay May Be Lost Due To Termination.

 Severance pay is not deemed wages and is not covered by the Wage Act.